-The five best entrants will be invited to give a 5-minute presentation at Innovating with Asia 2014 at the Perth Convention and Exhibition Centre on 20 May 2014.
+The five best entrants will be invited to give a 5-minute presentation at the Brisbane Convention and Exhibition Centre on Monday 7 March 2016.

 The winner will be decided by audience vote at the conference.

-The winner will receive an additional $5,000, presented at the Excellence in Innovation Awards dinner at the State Reception Centre, Kings Park, Perth during Innovating with Asia 2014.
+The winner will receive an additional $5,000, presented at the Excellence in Innovation Awards dinner.

 To be eligible to apply you must be, or have been, a PhD or Masters student by research in a CRC Association member organisation, and be planning to submit your thesis in the next two years, or have already submitted within the past five years.
-For those who have submitted and are starting post-doctoral work, the application must be based on the work done for your PhD or Masters by research in a CRC or other CRC Association member organisation.
+For those who have submitted and are starting post-doctoral work, the application must be based on research conducted in a CRC or other CRC Association member organisation.